habibcomsats/NVFlare/docs/programming_guide/fl_context.rst

 Workspace Object (fl_ctx.get_prop(FLContextKey.WORKSPACE_OBJECT))
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The workspace object (of :class:`nvflare.apis.workspace.Workspace` type).
+The workspace object (of :class:`flare.apis.workspace.Workspace` type).

 Secure Mode (fl_ctx.get_prop(FLContextKey.SECURE_MODE, True))
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Whether NVIDIA FLARE is running in secure mode or not.
+Whether [BLINDED] FLARE is running in secure mode or not.

 FL Context Lifecycle
 --------------------
-The NVIDIA FLARE system is a multi-threaded messaging environment.
+The [BLINDED] FLARE system is a multi-threaded messaging environment.
 A new FLContext instance is created when processing a new message (in the messaging thread).
 At any time, there could be multiple instances of FL Contexts.

 The following is the general lifecycle of a FL Context:

     - **Created**: Never create a new FL Context directly with FLContext()!
 Always call engine.new_context().
-Engine creates a new FL Context with the FL Context Manager :class:`nvflare.api.fl_context.FLContext` (FLCM) associated with the engine.
+Engine creates a new FL Context with the FL Context Manager :class:`flare.api.fl_context.FLContext` (FLCM) associated with the engine.
 The FLCM keeps the permanent props and all sticky props created by components.
 When creating a new FL Context, the FLCM copies these props to the created FL Context.
     - **Used**: The FL Context is used by system and/or application logic - props are read and placed into the context.